We may earn money or products from the companies mentioned in this post.

 That means you can change or cancel your subscription without having to call and go through automated systems, then talk to an associate that tries to persuade you to stay.

 None of that.
 Which is a huge selling point in my book.
+I hate having to deal with customer support even on a good day.

 They also send a reminder email prior to shipping each box, so if you want to postpone that box or add anything to it, you’ll be reminded about it in time.
 That’s great for me, because I don’t want one more thing to remember on my own.
 I have enough of that 😉